AleOnori98/MicroGridsPy_Doc/docs/source/advanced.rst

 National Grid
 ----------------------

-Mini-grid systems have been evolving through the years and newest generations present the possibility for connecting to the main electricity grid.
+Mini-grid systems have been evolving through the years and newest generations (i.e., 3rd and 4th generation) present the possibility for connecting to the main electricity grid.
 The option to connect the system to the national grid is a feature embedded into the model where this can buy or sell electricity to the grid.
 For a realistic operation, the grid availability is also estimated based on grid power outages modelling.

 - **Grid constraints**